clearlinux/clear-linux-documentation/source/multiboot.rst

 * Land a Clear Linux "live" image directly in the hard disk, or
 * Use a private network to connect to a mixer server.

-These edge cases won't be covered in this tutorial.
+These use cases won't be covered in this tutorial.
 We are assuming that the system you want to allow multiboot on has a network connection and that internet access is available.